-So I though I would put this together to show that we don’t need to over complicate programmes with Advanced Training Systems and Complex Movements.
-Below I have put down what I think are the best Compound exercises that will help you get strong.
+So I though I would put this together, to show that we don’t need to over complicate programmes with Advanced Training Systems and Complex Movements.
+Below I have put down what I think are the best Compound exercises that everyone should be doing.
 I recommend sticking to basics and doing them well.
 Depending on the goal then Sets/Reps/Rest will vary.
 So here we go:

 - Strength: 3-5 Reps 3-5 Sets 2-3 mins Rest

 - Hypertrophy: 8-12 Reps 4-6 Sets 1-2 mins Rest

 - Endurance: 12-15 Reps 2-3 Sets 30-60secs Rest

 Ones of the best exercises pound for pound which gets the whole body working.
 Targeting the lower body (Glutes, Quadriceps, Hamstrings and Gastrocnemius) as well as using the upper body as fixators such as the Core muscles and Latissimus Dorsi which will be working Isometrically.
 Squat will give you the foundations to build strong fundamentals and help with any compound lift.
 One to definitely not to skip.

 - Stand tall with the bar placed across your upper trapezius, with feet shoulder width apart and brace core muscles.

 - Initiate squat by flexing the hips and then the knees.

 - Lower slowly to a comfortable position with weight going through your heels.